Setup — Preparing the SAMX70-EK Board for eCos Development

 If the board is reset (either with the 'reset', or by pressing the reset button) and the 'go' command is then given, then the board will boot as normal and run from the contents of the flash.

-Both JTAG and ROM startup types default to output of all diagnostics information via USART1.
+The JTAG, JTAGEXT, ROM and ROMEXT startup types default to output of all diagnostics information via USART1.
 The default communications parameters are 115200 baud, no parity, 1 stop bit.
 It is recommended that USART1 be accessed via the EDBG port.

 It is possible to arrange for diagnostics to be output via the JTAG